Psychology with AI makes the use of language more successful

 Thanks to this unique technology, we are leaders in the recognition of implicit motives from language.

 If you want to read more about the topic motives, we can recommend you our blogarticle (although only in german): Die Bedeutung der Motive für Mensch und Unternehmen

 HOW WE USE MACHINE LEARNING

 You probably give these words a different meaning because you understand the context.
 However, a machine always interprets these words as the word "lead.
-We have an understanding of the meaning of words and apply it constantly without thinking about it.
+We understand the meaning of words and apply it constantly without thinking about it.